 1. Gas space heaters

 It’s important all gas appliances are properly vented.
-What’s more, ensure all space heaters are less than 20 feet from a window, vent or door.
+It's also best to ensure all space heaters are less than 20 feet from a window, vent, or door.

 2. Furnaces and chimneys